mwri/jsofi/README.md

 #### couchdb-map-fun-renderer

-[CouchDB](http://couchdb.apache.org/) has materialised views filtered by Javascript functions operating on the data.
+[CouchDB](http://couchdb.apache.org/) has materialised views (actually more like query caches which are brought up to date when used) filtered by Javascript functions operating on the data.
 Such functions are given to CouchDB in source form and this renderer renders such source.